-The implementation of various efficiency- and/or responsiveness-seeking supply (chain) initiatives has created, in many industries, conditions for supply disruptions to become more widespread and severe.
+In many industries, the implementation of various efficiency- and/or responsiveness-seeking supply (chain) initiatives has created conditions for supply disruptions to become more widespread and severe.
 Recent examples have demonstrated that the occurrence of such events can result in substantial losses in shareholder value, sales, production, and reputation for the firms involved.
-This module offers a broad introduction to the timely topic of supply risk management.

-Starting with a discussion of key concepts (risk, disruptions, risk sources, vulnerability), students are exposed to current management issues in the field of supply risk.
-Among the topics this module will discuss are the different types of supply risks, qualitative and quantitative methods and frameworks for risk analysis and monitoring, as well as strategies for managing supply chains under conditions of risk.
-Industry applications and case studies illustrate concepts and challenges.
+This module offers an introduction to the timely topic of supply risk management.
+After a discussion of the key theoretical concepts (risk, disruptions, risk sources, vulnerability) (first part of the module), students are exposed to specific risk management issues in the context of supply chain and purchasing operations (second part of the module).
+Topics include the different types of supply risks, qualitative and quantitative methods, instruments, and frameworks for risk analysis and monitoring, as well as strategies for managing supply chains under conditions of risk.